Money modesty outweighs good looks.

 - Do we communicate effectively concerning financial problems.

-- Are we working towards similar goals and objectives when it comes to our finances?
+- Are we working towards similar goals and objectives in relation to our finances?
 Do we have similar spending tendencies?

 - Is it necessary to open a joint account for our objective?
 Is there an easier and greater way to do it?